usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/record_building.rst

 root cause of the problem can be investigated by the NexusLIMS operations team.

-If the record does validate, it is written to a subdirectory of :py:data:`~nexusLIMS.nexuslims_root_path` for storage before it is uploaded to the CDCS instance.
+If the record does validate, it is written to a subdirectory of :ref:`nexusLIMS_path <nexusLIMS-path>` (environment variable) for storage before it is uploaded to the CDCS instance.

 Regardless, the backend then proceeds with `step 1 <starting-record-builder_>`_ for the next :py:class:`~nexusLIMS.db.session_handler.Session` to be processed,